 Did I skip any good ones?
 Let me know in the comments!

-In July of 1948, Mr. and Mrs. Harry Jennings of Key West welcomed a baby boy.
+In July of 1948, Harry and Allene Jennings of Key West, Florida — the southernmost city in the contiguous U.S. — welcomed a baby boy.

-They named him Key West Jennings, “and it is plain that he will never have any trouble remembering his birthplace.”
+My source article noted that “he will never have any trouble remembering his birthplace.”

 Looking for a boy name that’s short and to-the-point?
 Something that might work particularly well as a middle name?